 Two thirds of all grades were 9-7 with a fifth being awarded the highest grade of a 9

 In nine separate subjects, every single pupil gained a grade 9-7, including in the Arts (Drama, Art and Music), French, Classics and Religious Studies

 Every pupil gained two Science GCSEs with 100% 9-7 in Biology and Chemistry and 91% in Physics

 97% of girls achieved 8 or more GCSEs including English and Maths

 On average, the class of 2020 achieved 1 grade higher in all of their GCSEs subjects compared to girls of a similar ability in other schools (Source CEM), regardless of our pupils’ starting points

 One pupil gained grade 9 in all ten of her GCSEs with others gaining eight or nine of these top grades!

-Manor House School pupils celebrated some excellent headline GCSE results again in 2019.
-This follows on from the school’s very successful GCSE results in 2018 and continues a consistently strong GCSE performance in recent years.
+Manor House School pupils celebrated some excellent headline GCSE results in 2019 when over half of all GCSE grades achieved 9-7.
+This follows on from the school’s very successful GCSE results in 2018 and consistently strong GCSE performance in prior years.